trung-hn/antibiotic-resistance-prediction/Readme.md

 stdout will be returned as report file

-/lustre/sratch/tnh48.
+`/lustre/sratch/tnh48`.
 Data are removed regularly. move to personal machine.

+Class folder: `/mnt/HA/groups/rosenclassGrp/`

 - Number of lines in each file: